alohawild/python_class/README.md

 There are a set of programs that are available to learn Python.
 Two are easy.
 Two are amazingly hard.
 One is given as an example of a possible improvement.
 ## Pi
 The first program `py_calc.py` uses the numpy library for random number.
 It uses a Monte Carlo process to estimate the mathamatical value of pi.
 The comments explain how the program works.
 To outline, one can draw a circe in a box and randomly pick points and check if the point is in the circle.
 The ratio of success and failures is a form of pi.
+### Exercise
+Run the program and notice its answer.
+Change the program to run for more less interations.
+The program will not improve its results much.
+The conclusion is not that the program is faulty, but that it relies on Python math and that is not that percise.
+The squareroot is also not needed as the code is for a box of size 1x1.
+## Stock
+The second program `NKE.py` uses the Google library to load a Python dataframe with the stock prices of a popular stock.
+The Google library also brings in the Python library `Pandas`.
+### Exercise
+Run the program.
+It displays a stock.
+All in minminal amount of data.
+The parameter is a Python dictionary that is used by the library to make the JSON calls to get the data.
+Change the stock to get a null value.
+Notice that you have to guess as the correct values.
+So far no documentaiton of the values has been discovered.